 So let's take a look in a bit more depth.
 Do Octopus' green credentials stand up to scrutiny?
 And just how easy is it to switch?
 What does it offer in terms of customer service?
 Let's find out.

-Octopus Energy was launched in 2016 with the aim of disrupting the energy market and has since picked up an average of 30,000 customers a month.
+Octopus Energy was launched in 2016 with the aim of disrupting the energy market and has since picked up an average of 30,000 customers a month – and lost a chunk as people switch around for the best deal.
 It now supplies energy to more than 400,000 UK homes and has been recommended by consumer champion Which?